Skip to Main Content

 Data Visualization in Tableau

-Learn how to use Tableau to create tables, graphs, charts, and thematic maps.
-This workshop is intended for people with little to no Tableau experience.
+Learn how to use Tableau to create tables, graphs, charts and thematic maps.
+This workshop is introductory and intended for people with little to no Tableau experience.

 Don’t Sign Your Rights Away: Author's Rights